 Female Urology and Urinary Incontinence

-Urinary incontinence (UI) or the involuntary leakage of urine is a distressing and serious health problem.
+Urinary incontinence (UI) is a distressing and serious health problem.
 Its psychosocial and economic burden leads to significant quality of life issues.
 UI is more prevalent than hypertension, depression and diabetes, yet underreported with fewer than half of all patients willing to report their symptoms to their physicians.
-The urological surgeons at The University of Kansas Hospital are skilled at diagnosis and treatment of these conditions and provide a resource for the Midwest.
+The urological surgeons at The University of Kansas Hospital are skilled at diagnosis and treatment of these conditions.
 Female gender alone is a predisposing factor for UI, most affected by childbearing and number of pregnancies.

-The three most common types of UI or urinary leakage are stress urinary incontinence (SUI), urge urinary incontinence (UUI), or a combination of both, mixed urinary incontinence (MUI). ).
+The three most common types of UI are stress urinary incontinence (SUI), urge urinary incontinence (UUI), or a combination of both, mixed urinary incontinence (MUI). ).
 The International Continence Society provides the following definitions:

 - Stress Urinary Incontinence (SUI) is the involuntary leakage on effort or exertion, or on sneezing or coughing.